emqx/emqx-docs/en_US/advanced/plugins.md

 ./_build/emqx/rel/emqx/bin/emqx console
 ```

-Load the plugin with command:
+Load the plugin with the command:
 ```
 ./_build/emqx/rel/emqx/bin/emqx_ctl plugins load plugin_name
 ```

 ::: tip Tip
-To have the plugin enabled/loaded by default, you can include it by `data/loaded_plugins.tmpl`.
+To have the plugin enabled/loaded by default, you can include it in `data/loaded_plugins.tmpl`.
 :::